-These three areas of investigation are the main topic of C-ITS Impact Assessment, which needs to be addressed in this plan and covers a defined approach how to achieve this for the "Day 1 C-ITS service list", based on service description from the document C-Roads "Common C-ITS Service Definitions - Version 1.4", released in early 2018, for every of the four subgroups of the Day 1 - Services.
-These Groups are RWW - Road Works Warning, IVS - In Vehicle Signage, HLN - Hazardous Location Notification and SI - Signalized Intersection.
+These three areas of investigation are the main topic of C-ITS Impact Assessment, which needs to be addressed in this plan and covers a defined approach how to achieve this for the "Day 1 C-ITS service list", based on service description from the document C-Roads "Common C-ITS Service Definitions - Version 1.7", released in June 2020, for four subgroups of the Day 1 - Services.
+These Groups are RWW - Road Works Warning, IVS - In Vehicle Signage, HLN - Hazardous Location Notification, SI - Signalized Intersection.
+Guidelines about the evaluation and assessment of other impacts are provided for a limited set of specific Use Cases.

 The plan suggests the data to be collected during the pilot phase of C-Roads for the service evaluation of the four mentioned service groups and formulates links between these data and research questions.
-With these steps defined in the single chapters of the plan the Pilots get a sound guideline to assess and evaluate the main impacts of C-ITS service introduction and link the various aspects of this exercise to each other and use the insight of the pilot phase for the following next steps of C-ITS market introduction in the EU.
+With these steps defined in the single chapters of the plan the Pilots get a guideline to assess and evaluate the main impacts of C-ITS service introduction and link the various aspects of this exercise to each other and use the insight of the pilot phase for the following next steps of C-ITS market introduction in the EU.